The Pew Pew Tactical scholarship is dedicated to our mission of promoting gun safety and providing quality firearms

 Winner will be chosen by May 15, 2019 and contacted via email.
 Winner will also be named on this page with their personal essay.

 UPDATE: 2019 Scholarship is now closed!
-The winner will be chosen for 2019.
+The winner has been chosen for 2019.
 Thank you to all the applicants this year!

 About Pew Pew Tactical